msgpo/boot-camps/shell/Readme.md

 * * * *

 `cat` is a terrific program, but when the file is really big, it can be annoying to use.
+It allows no means for scrolling through the document.
-The program, `less`, is useful for this case.
+A different program, `less`, is useful for this case.
 Enter the following command:

     less ~/boot-camps/shell/dictionary.txt